Skip to Main Content

 While credit cards that earn transferable points are highly valuable, there are situations where a miles-earning card could leave you better off.
 This is particularly true if you frequently fly with a single airline or airline alliance.
 A miles-earning card may also be a better fit if elite perks like priority boarding, priority check-in at airports, free checked bags and lounge access are important to you.

 Many airline credit cards let you earn qualifying miles toward elite status, which isn’t something you can do with a points-earning card.
-For example, some Delta credit cards offer a perk called “MQD Boost” that lets you earn $1 of Medallion Qualifying Dollars (MQDs) for every $10 or $20 you make in purchases.
+For example, some Delta credit cards offer a perk called “MQD Boost” that lets you earn $1 in Medallion Qualifying Dollars (MQDs) for every $10 or $20 you make in purchases.
 Note, however, the MQDs aren’t the same as the airline miles you can spend on award flights.
 Instead, MQDs help you work toward Delta Medallion Status and make it easier to reach the higher tiers without having to fly with the airline as much.

 Travel Icon

-With these details in mind, you’ll want to choose a miles-earning card if:
+You may want to choose a miles-earning card if:

 • You want airline perks like free checked bags and early boarding.